paoloap/zaread/README.md

 #### A (very) lightweight ebook and Office document reader

-## Changelog (2022-04-22)
-- Rewriting code I forgot to put some double quote, so if paths had spaces in them it didn't work.
-THanks to hassty!

-## Changelog (2022-04-21)
-- If you alternately opened two files with the same name (and potentially different extension) zaread didn't recognize they were separate files and kept re-converting them.
-Now the cache file names directly contain their checksum and their size in their name, so that every unique file has its converted version.
-- General code refactoring

-## Changelog (2022-04-20)

-#### I'm so sorry guys, I just found out today that this script in the past few years has been adopted by many people and even ended up into AUR repos.
-If someone wants to contribute, i.e. the ones that opened the issues and the pull requests, he's obviously welcome!
-Btw just merged all the pull requests:

-- Now you can just clone the repo and do "sudo make install"
-- Added .md files support (depends on pandoc)
-- Now the cache directory is ~/.cache/zaread
-- Fixed ebook conversion

-Thanks to iulandita, TheOPtimal, millenito and mvrozanti for their help!

 ## What is zaread?
 zaread is a simple bash scripts that uses [zathura pdf/epub viewer](https://pwmt.org/projects/zathura/) to act as a lightweight document/ebook readonly reader